-- D. Optional Training - 1.
-Adult Participants serving in a volunteer capacity, who will not have regular contact with or authority over Minor Athletes, should take the Center's brief Volunteer Course (or although they cannot refer to this training as "SafeSport" training.
-Training other than the
+D. Optional Training 1.
+Adult Participants serving in a volunteer capacity, who will not have regular contact with or authority over Minor Athletes, should take the Center's brief Volunteer Course (or SafeSport Trained Core) before engaging or interacting with any Minor Athlete(s).
+2. USAV, RVA or Club may provide training in addition to the SafeSport Trained Core, although they cannot refer to this training as "SafeSport" training.
+Training other than the SafeSport Trained Core or Refresher does not satisfy this policy.